You’ll want to pin this one, my friends!

 - 1/4 c. grated Parmesan cheese

-- 2 c. baby spinach, washed and dried (I just bought a bag in the produce department and used that.)
+- 2 c. baby spinach washed and dried (Or you can buy a bag of spinach leaves and use that.)

 - 1 c. grated mozzarella cheese

-Begin by cooking the chicken.
-Heat a saute pan over medium heat with 2 Tbsp oil.
+- Heat a saute pan over medium heat with 2 Tbsp oil.
 Add 1/2 tsp. of the garlic and saute it till you can smell a nice roasted garlic smell.
-Add your chicken slices to the pan and cook thoroughly (about 8 minutes).
+Add chicken slices to the pan and cook thoroughly (about 8 minutes).
 Set aside.
-You can also use a grill pan and grill the chicken the same way, or you can put the chicken on your outdoor grill to cook.

-Roll the dough out onto the preheated pan or stone.
-Pinch the sides of the dough up if your sauce ended up being a little runny, like my first batch!
+- Roll the dough out onto a greased cookie sheet or preheated stone.
+Pinch the sides of the dough up if your sauce ended up being a little runny.
 Spread the sauce over the dough, then top with spinach, and tomatoes.
 Then place the chicken over the top.